 Four Ways GNSS Receivers Can Help Smart Cities

 Resilience to Interference.
 Government agencies—especially those responsible for mapping, telecommunications, and transportation—and GNSS network providers report that interference is one of the main vulnerabilities of GNSS and that, therefore, more resilience is needed.
-Over the last 17 years, Septentrio has been perfecting its AIM+ (Advanced Interference Mitigation) technology into all its GNSS receivers.
+Over the last 20+ years, Septentrio has been perfecting its AIM+ (Advanced Interference Mitigation) technology into all its GNSS receivers.
 Septentrio’s Interference Monitoring should become a standard part of public and private GNSS infrastructure.
-Go to septentrio.com/interference and download a free 20 pages brochure to explore this topic further.
+Download our free 20 pages interference brochure and also our GPS spoofing brochure to explore the topic of GNSS interference jamming and spoofing further.

 Asset Tracking.
 There is a growing need across all markets for efficient and reliable ways to track assets and support real-time location-based services (LBS).
 Asset tracking increases efficiency (it’s easier to deploy assets if you know where they are), deters theft, reduces disputes with customers, and enhance employee safety.
 Septentrio's mosaicTM, a multi-band, multi-constellation receiver in a low-power, surface-mount module with a wide array of interfaces, is optimal for asset tracking, as well as for emergency vehicles communicating with smart traffic lights turning green when they approach an intersection.
 It tracks all GNSS constellations, supporting both current and future signals, and features a unique built-in AIM+ technology for interference mitigation.